nikgalanop/edsger/src/design-choices.md

 - One may not `delete` non dynamically allocated memory or already `delete`d memory.

 ### Erroneous Accesses
+- String constants are immutable, attempting to mutate them results in `Segmentation Fault`.
 - In this implementation of the edsger language, there are no checks for out of bounds array accesses.
 As long as the offset of an access is within reasonable sizes etc. no restriction is applied.
 A `Segmentation Fault` might occur when the address is not within the valid memory space that is accessible from the edsger program.